zkochan/zkochan.github.io/_posts/2015-07-18-asynchronous-syntax.md

 {% endhighlight %}

-Google Analytics also caches the calls inside the `ga` function until the main script is not loaded.
+Google Analytics also caches the calls inside the `ga` function until the main script is loaded.
 You can see it from the implementation of `ga`:

 {% highlight JavaScript %}
 window.ga = window.ga || function() {